Xenocyprididae

-Xenocyprididae, is a family of freshwater ray-finned fishes commonly called the East Asian minnows or sharpbellies with a natural distribution in Asia.
+Xenocyprididae is a family of freshwater ray-finned fishes, commonly called the East Asian minnows or sharpbellies.
+They have a natural distribution in Asia.
 This taxon, sometimes spelt Xenocypridae, was previously regarded to be a subfamily, Xenocyprinae, of the family Cyprinidae.
 Cyprinidae sensu lato is now divided into a number of smaller families within the suborder Cyprinoidei, in the order Cypriniformes.